Phone2Stay/RmtSolutionsWebsite/replit.md

 ---

-*Website is ready for deployment and can be viewed by opening index.html in a web browser.*
+*Website is ready for deployment at rmtsolutions.uk or can be viewed by opening index.html in a web browser.*